lewstephenh/sql-portfolio/healthcare-data-manipulation/README.md

 ## Purpose
-This program manipulates synthetic healthcare data stored on SQL Server in various ways.
+This program manipulates synthetic healthcare data stored on Microsoft SQL Server in various ways.